antonsjava/jalw/README.md

 ## Main features

-Jalw helps you with following things
+Jalw helps you with following things.

 	- Simplify adding method name information to each log statement.
 Method name should be provided only once.